 During this time he wrote a multi-media Bible background and overview course called The Bible in 3 Hours that he has now run in Sydney, Melbourne, Brisbane, Hong Kong, Belfast, the French Alps and London.

-In 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
-After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist.
+In early 2004 he and his wife moved to London where he began working for Emmanuel Church, Wimbledon.
+After 6 years as an assistant minister there he moved down the road to Dundonald Church (originally a church plant from Emmanuel) to work as their main evangelist from 2010-mid 2012.

-Finally, in November 2012 he joined the Boathouse Church to become the pastor in mid 2013.
-Ben preaches, helps with the music and overseas the various ministries that goes on in the church.
+Finally, in November 2012 Ben joined the Boathouse Church to become the pastor in mid 2013.
+Ben preaches, helps with the music and overseas the various ministries of the church.
 He feels very privileged and is thrilled to be among us.